nanabb333/grey-zone-sovereignty-market-adaptation/README.md

 This project transforms a manual Taiwan geopolitical-risk event study into an automated analytics engine.

-The engine reads standardized event inputs, loads market data, calculates returns, calculates benchmark-adjusted abnormal returns, calculates cumulative abnormal return (CAR), and generates reusable CSV, figure, and Markdown report outputs.
+The engine reads standardised event inputs, loads market data, calculates returns, calculates benchmark-adjusted abnormal returns, calculates cumulative abnormal return (CAR), and generates reusable CSV, figure, and Markdown report outputs.

 Repo 2 is designed as an analytics product, not a research paper.